 This note is not comprehensive, but here are some summarized key-takeaway lessons and questions to ponder that I personally feel important:

-1. Our beloved Rasulallah s.a.w., the best of mankind, told us to follow and adhere to authentic hadith strictly.
-So we should not do certain things that aren’t within the Sunnah just because so and so said so.
+1. Our beloved Rasulallah s.a.w., the best of mankind, told us to follow and adhere to authentic ahadith strictly.
+So we should not do certain things that aren’t within the Sunnah just because so-and-so said so.
 Why do we follow blindly the culture norms just because the generations of old did so?
 Wasn’t that what the Jahiliyyah used to say?

-2. We will never, ever, ever, ever be able to claim that we love Rasulallah s.a.w. as much and sincere as how the Companions r.a. loved him.
-The Companions gave their wealth, heart and soul to him s.a.w. for the sake of Allah s.w.t. but we must come to the realization that the Companions never did some of the acts that we do today.
+2. We will never, ever be able to claim that we love Rasulallah s.a.w. as much and as sincere as how the Companions r.a. loved him.
+The Companions gave their wealth, heart and soul to him s.a.w. for the sake of Allah s.w.t., but we must come to the realization that the Companions never did some of the acts that we do today.